- A large variety of fish are available in these lakes including various kinds of bass, catfish, crappie, sunfish, trout, and perch.

 6. Richard B. Russell Lake

 Richard B. Russell Lake (known to locals as simply “Lake Russell”) is a man-made reservoir built by the US Army Corps of Engineers by the construction of Richard B. Russell Dam on the Savannah River bordering Elbert County, Georgia, and Abbeville and Anderson counties in South Carolina.
-It offers a rural, pristine, and quiet setting with 21 public recreation areas where visitors enjoy recreational activities, including water sports, hunting, hiking, picnicking, camping, and fishing.
-The lake consists of 26,650 acres (108 km2) of water and 540 miles of shoreline, which has a couple of state parks that provide boating access and picnic spots.
+It offers a rural, pristine, and quiet setting with 21 public recreation areas where visitors enjoy water sports, hunting, hiking, picnicking, camping, and fishing.
+The lake consists of 26,650 acres (108 km2) of water and 540 miles of shoreline.
+There are a couple of state parks that provide boating access and picnic spots.
 Lake Russell is distinctive in that it maintains a habitat for a diverse assemblage of warm-water, cool-water, and even cold-water sport fish.
 Bass, catfish, crappie, trout, sunfish, perch, and striped bass thrive here.

 5. Lake Lanier